-Veggie pizzas are growing in popularity as more and more consumers jump on the healthy-eating bandwagon, but making these pies palatable can be a real challenge for pizzerias.
-That’s because the significant water content in all those veggies — everything from artichokes to zucchini — works against efforts to bring a crispy, crunchy pizza to the table.
+Veggie pizzas have grown in popularity as more and more consumers jump on the healthy-eating bandwagon, but making these pies palatable can be a real challenge for pizza operations.
+That’s because the significant water content in all those veggies — everything from artichokes to zucchini — works against efforts to bring a crispy, crunchy, pizza to the table.

-But there are pizza crust styles that stand up to watery toppings, and simple baking methods that help ensure a perfect crust every time.
-Here’s how to prevent your crusts from becoming weighted down in water:
+But there are pizza crust styles that stand up to watery toppings, and simple baking tips and methods that help ensure a perfect, golden brown crust every time.

 1. Use a Higher Heat

 It’s important for any heavily veggie-topped pizza to be cooked at a slightly higher temperature.
 This helps “seal” the crust before it has a chance to absorb too much moisture.

 Not all crusts can take the heat often associated with brick ovens or pizza stones, however.
 Alive & Kickin’s Classic Neapolitan Dough Balls, for example, are made from imported Italian flour and work great with high-heat oven applications of 600° F and up.
 Be sure to experiment to find the right temperature, as all ovens vary.

 If you’re using fresh mozzarella (which has a 52% water content) on your veggie pizzas to give them added flavor and enhance the visual appeal, allow the cheese to dry a bit before adding it to the crust.

 Instead of slicing the mozzarella and immediately placing the cheese on the crust, set the slices on a paper towel to absorb excess moisture for at least 15 minutes, flipping once to make sure both sides “drain.”
 You could also place it in a colander and allow liquid to drain prior to blotting it with towels.
 Regular mozzarella has very little water content, comparatively, and doesn’t require this step.

 3. Practice Portion Control